-If you love gourmet bread with tons of seeds and nuts inside, this Nine-Grain Whole Wheat Bread Recipe is just for you!
+If you love gourmet bread that is easy to make and tastes amazing, this whole wheat bread recipe is just for you!
 Now you don’t have to pay extra for this kind of bread at your bakery AND your home can smell heavenly while you bake it!

 - 2 cups warm water

 - 1 tablespoon active dry yeast